akamai/terraform-provider-akamai/docs/data-sources/appsec_rate_policy_actions.md

 In addition to the arguments above, the following attributes are exported:

-* `output_text` - A tabular display showing the ID IPv4Action and IPv6Action of the indicated security policy or policies.
+* `output_text` - A tabular display showing the ID IPv4Action and IPv6Action of the indicated security policy.